RiMillo/RiMillo.github.io/index.md

+---
+layout: default
+---

+Hi y'all! :wave:

 # Who I am :v:
-Hi y'all! :wave: On `GitHub` I go by the name of `@RiMillo`, but my real name is Riccardo.
+On `GitHub` I go by the name of `@RiMillo`, but my real name is Riccardo.
 I'm :it: and :fr:, currently based in Paris.

 # What I did
 For a detailed *formal* presentation, have a look at my resume: